doroshv/llm-examples/translated.md

 $$\beta \approx \frac{\lambda}{r_0} \gg \frac{\lambda}{D_2}$$

 for this to occur, the light paths from both telescopes must converge at a common focus with a path difference that does not exceed the coherence length.
 This technically challenging task will be realized at the four-telescope Very Large Telescope (VLT) of the European Southern Observatory, where the effective diameter of the VLT interferometer will equal 16 m, with an angular resolution of $0.006''$ at a wavelength of 5000 A. In 2000, the second of the four 8.2 m telescopes of the VLT became operational.
 By the end of 2001, the first interferometric observations were made using two VLT telescopes operating in interferometer mode with a baseline of 102 m.
 Angular sizes of several stars were measured at the level of one millisecond of arc (a record for ground-based observations).
 By 2010, the launch of the Terrestrial Planet Finder (TPF), a space interferometer consisting of four 3.5 m telescopes with a maximum baseline of 1 km, is planned.
-The angular resolution will reach $0.001''$ at a wavelength of 3 μm, with the main scientific goal of this interferometer being the search for Earth-like planets around nearby stars.
+The angular resolution will reach $0.001''$ at a wavelength of 3 $\mu$m, with the main scientific goal of this interferometer being the search for Earth-like planets around nearby stars.

 ### 3.4.2 Speckle Interferometry
 As previously mentioned, atmospheric turbulence distorts the wavefront and "blurs" the image of the star.
 Figure 3.59 schematically illustrates the passage of the wavefront through a turbulent atmosphere.
 To quantitatively characterize the scale of turbulence in the atmosphere, the Fried parameter $r_0$ (the so-called Fried parameter) is introduced.
 Its physical meaning is equivalent to the diameter of a telescope that achieves the diffraction-limited half-width of the image $D_{diff}$, producing an image created by the atmosphere when observing a point source with an ideal telescope with an infinite mirror size.
 The Fried parameter varies with the wavelength of the source $\lambda$ and in the optical range fluctuates between 5-20 cm.
 The larger the Fried parameter, the more suitable the site is for astronomical observations.